anseki/overflow-android/README.md

 ```

 ### OverflowAndroid.friction
 This is strength of slowdown of inertia scroll after fast scroll operations.
-This is a number of pixels per milli second. `0.001` as default.
+This is a number of pixels per milli second.
+The default is `0.001`.

 ### OverflowAndroid.transition
-If `true` is specified to this option, the inertia scroll after fast scroll operations uses CSS Animations in modern browsers. `false` as default.
+If `true` is specified to this option, the inertia scroll after fast scroll operations uses CSS Animations in modern browsers.
+The default is `false`.
 *NOTE:* This must be done before making an instance.

 The CSS Animations work smoothly in many browsers, but some browsers (particularly Firefox for Android) are not.
 I tried many ways (e.g. hardware acceleration), but I found nothing yet... *Someone, please let me know the way.* (But Firefox for Android can't scroll smoothly normal `overflow:scroll` in the first place.)

 ### OverflowAndroid.fps
 This is frame rate of animation of inertia scroll after fast scroll operations.
-This is a number of frames per second. `60` as default.
+This is a number of frames per second.
+The default is `60`.
 This is ignored when CSS Animations (see `OverflowAndroid.transition`) is used.

 ### OverflowAndroid.cursorScrollable